ejohnso49/gdbundle/README.md

 gdbundle is short for GDB bundle and is a plugin manager for GDB and LLDB.

 For detailed info about the origin story of gdbundle, read the announcement on Interrupt:
 [gdbundle - GDB's Missing Plugin Manager](https://interrupt.memfault.com/blog/gdbundle-plugin-manager)

-This is a personal fork.
-Changes from memfault/gdbundle noted in commit history.
+This is a personal fork, see Fork Changes for more info.

+## Fork Changes

+- Added the `additional` parameter to specify packages that don't use a `gdbundle-` prefix
+- Ported Python packaging tool from `poetry` to [`uv`](https://github.com/astral-sh/uv)
+- Removed support for obsolete Python versions, now requires Python 3.9 and above
+- Added more complete test coverage
+- Added linting and formatting with [`ruff`](https://github.com/astral-sh/ruff)
+- Added pre-commit hooks with [`lefthook`](https://github.com/evilmartians/lefthook)
+- Removed `tox` and `Docker` related files to help simplify testing

 ## Benefits